replot/replot-network/README.md

 ### Weighted Nodes
 Node radius may be weighted by supplying `nodes`, `nodeKey`, and `nodeWeightKey` props. `nodeKey` is the key of node IDs and `nodeWeightKey` is the key of node weights.

-Optionally, supply the `maxRadius` prop with the maximum node radius in the unit of pixels.
-Weighted node radius will range between `nodeRadius` and `maxRadius`.
+Optionally, supply the `minRadius` and `maxRadius` props with the minimum and maximum node radiuses in the unit of pixels.
+Weighted node radius will range between `minRadius` and `maxRadius`.

 ```javascript
 render() {